SpectoLabs/hoverfly/docs/pages/keyconcepts/webserver.rst

 .. note::

-    When running as a webserver, Hoverfly cannot capture traffic (see :ref:`capture_mode`) - it can only be used to simulate and synthesize APIs (see :ref:`simulate_mode`, :ref:`modify_mode` and :ref:`synthesize_mode`).
+    When running as a webserver, Hoverfly cannot capture traffic (see :ref:`capture_mode`) - it can only be used to simulate and synthesize APIs (see :ref:`simulate_mode` and :ref:`synthesize_mode`).
 For this reason, when you use Hoverfly as a webserver, you should have Hoverfly simulations ready to be loaded.

 When running as a webserver, Hoverfly strips the domain from the endpoint URL.
 For example, if you made requests to the following URL while capturing traffic with Hoverfly running as a proxy: